 Where can I find doctors who accept Medicare assignment?

 Medicare has a physician finder tool that will show if a healthcare provider participates in Medicare and accepts Medicare assignments.
 Most doctors nationwide do accept assignment and therefore don’t charge the Part B excess charges.

 Why do some doctors not accept Medicare?

 Some doctors are called concierge doctors.
 These doctors don’t accept any insurance and require cash payments.

 What is a Medicare assignment?

-The Medicare assignment means that the healthcare provider has agreed to only charge the amount Medicare has approved for procedure and services.
+Accepting Medicare assignment means that the healthcare provider has agreed only to charge the approved-amount for procedures and services.

 What does it mean if a doctor does not accept Medicare assignment?

 The doctor can change more than the Medicare-approved amount for procedures and services.
 You could be responsible for up to a 15% excess charge.

 About 97% of doctors agree to accept assignment nationwide.